Hunter Biden reaches deal to plead guilty to tax charges following federal investigation

 Sources close to the president's son said the decision to enter into a plea agreement stemmed from Hunter Biden's acknowledgment that there were consequences for his drug abuse — which was extensive during the period his taxes went unpaid.

-The investigation was led by Delaware U.S. Attorney David Weiss, who was appointed by then-President Donald Trump in 2018.
+The investigation was led by Weiss, who was appointed by then-President Donald Trump in 2018.

 President Biden kept Weiss in the position, apparently to avoid even the appearance of interference in the ongoing investigation into the president's son.
 The Justice Department has gone to great lengths to protect Weiss's independence, even as it was sharply criticized by Republican lawmakers and others about why the probe had dragged on for so long.